sethforprivacy/sethforprivacy.com/content/posts/proposed-bitcoin-privacy-improvements.md

 - [Official website](https://liquid.net/)

 ### FediMint

+> WIP

+> ***Pros:*** Very strong privacy when transacting within the side-chain; Interoperable with the Lightning Network without requiring each user to run a node/manage channels/etc.; Anyone can start a new minimint, not just specific people/groups; Can choose a specific minimint to used based on federation members reputation, trust, etc.; Can serve as a middle-ground between self-sovereign Lightning (Zeus, Core LN, LND, etc.) and "single-custodian" Lightning (Wallet of Satoshi, Cash App, Strike, etc.) while retaining user privacy from custodians

+> ***Cons:*** Custodial (via federations); Potential regulatory pressure on federation members due to custody/transfer of user's funds; Centralization of Lightning Network due to users not running their own node/managing channels/etc. and instead relying on federation Lightning services

 FediMint (and the specific initial implementation, minimint) is a relatively new proposal for building a federated Chaumian-blinded eCash as a side-chain to Bitcoin, denominated in Bitcoin.
 These federated side-chains would be relatively small, interoperable, and would compete on reputation, uptime, and fees.